Current studies

 North Brantford and Tutela Heights Subwatershed Study

 The City of Brantford has completed the North Brantford and Tutela Heights Subwatershed Study.
-This study provides a science-based framework to guide development while protecting water resources, natural features and public safety.
-The City of Brantford is seeking feedback on the Study until August 6, 2025.
+This study provides a science-based framework to guide development while protecting water resources, natural features, and public safety.

-Based on the findings of this study, changes to the extent of land regulated by the GRCA under Ontario Regulation 41/24 as per Section 28 of the Conservation Authorities Act are proposed.
-These changes are based on the latest hydrologic and hydraulic modeling and reflect the most current understanding of flood risks in the area.
-Following public consultation, the updated floodplain mapping will be presented to the GRCA’s General Membership for approval and amendments to GRCA’s Regulation mapping will be made.
+As a result of the study’s findings, the Grand River Conservation Authority (GRCA) has updated the extent of regulated lands under Ontario Regulation 41/24, pursuant to Section 28 of the Conservation Authorities Act.
+These updates are informed by the latest hydrologic and hydraulic modeling and reflect the most current understanding of flood risks in the area.
+The revised floodplain mapping was presented to and approved by the GRCA’s General Membership.
+Corresponding updates to GRCA’s regulation mapping have now been implemented.

 Blair Creek